CedricLittman/finalCapstone/README.md

 # Installation
 The file is available from <a href="https://github.com/CedricLittman/finalCapstone.git">Github</a>.
 Download the Python file and, provided there is a current copy of Python on the computer, it will run without any further additions.

+To improve the look of the output in the terminal window ANSI codes are imported.
+For this to be possible the file ansi.py must be installed in the same directory.
+The file is available in the same Github repo as the task manager file.

 # Objectives
 The task manager file was a HyperionDev bootcamp exercise and the objective was to refactor a file to make it DRYer, in other words reduce code repetition, and increase and improve its functionality.
 The file is written in Pytgon and, although it does include some imports, they do not require any pip installations.

 # Using The File
 Once installed and running the user will be greeted with a login screen asking for a username and password.
 If the file has not been used before these are admin and password respectively.
-Once the user has succesfully logged in they will be freeted with a set of choices, as follows:
+Once the user has succesfully logged in they will be greeted with a set of choices, as follows if the ansi.py file is not included:

 ![Menu Screen](MenuJPG.PNG)